Arjunbadola/arjunbadola.github.io/_posts/2020-08-02-ccl products india ltd analysis the moat business you might be looking for.md

 CCL Products (India) Ltd has a cost-efficient business model, long-standing relationships with customers as the product has stickiness, economies of scale as they are the lowest cost producer, they have the expertise to produce the right blends and their location which saves them logistical costs helps the company get an edge over competitors.

 ——

-Further if you want to be updated with my findings on CCL Products (India) Ltd follow my thread on Twitter: (Click Here)

-Also, I received appreciation from Ashwini Damani on my above research.
-Here is the link to it: (click here)

 Sources: Annual Reports, Conference Calls & as cited during the article.